EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

    the sector, e.g. lifetime, capital costs, etc...
 See :ref:`inputs-technodata`.

 timeslice_levels
-   Slices to consider in a level.
-If absent, defaults to the finest timeslices.
-See :ref:`user_guide/inputs/toml:timeslices`
+   Sector could run on different time Slices compared to the deafult one :ref:`user_guide/inputs/toml:timeslices`

 commodities_in
    Path to a csv file describing the inputs of each technology involved in the sector.